 - University-sponsored External Entities: Any University program that, in the interest of collaboration, wishes to provide an external entity with Internet access or to host non-University materials on a IllinoisNet-connected server must first consult with Technology Services about alternatives and secure approval from the Office of the CIO.

-- Network Services Limited to Authorized Users at the University of Illinois at Urbana-Champaign: Except as indicated here, unless permission has been granted in an Allied Agency agreement or otherwise obtained in writing from the CIO or designee, a system connected to IllinoisNet must not be used to provide network services or access to any person or organization not identified in the University of Illinois at Urbana-Champaign Authorized Users (see above).
+- Network Services Limited to Authorized Users at the University of Illinois Urbana-Champaign: Except as indicated here, unless permission has been granted in an Allied Agency agreement or otherwise obtained in writing from the CIO or designee, a system connected to IllinoisNet must not be used to provide network services or access to any person or organization not identified in the University of Illinois Urbana-Champaign Authorized Users (see above).

 Web Policy Statement